 Students must live within certain guidelines, which are set up to protect the rights of all.
 Anyone who detracts or prevents others from their right to education in a positive environment will be disciplined and necessary steps will be taken to correct the problem.
 Each student is responsible and accountable for his/her own actions.
 All discipline is handled on an individual basis.
 This includes conferences, isolation, detention, suspension, work detail, referral to law enforcement, expulsion and/or curtailing school activities.
-Suspension decisions cannot be appealed.
+Non-exclusionary practices and alternatives will be attempted prior to student dismissal.
+Students, parents and other guardians, and school staff may file a complaint and seek corrective action when the requirements of the Minnesota Pupil Fair Dismissal Act, or the implementation of the behavior and discipline policies are not being implemented appropriately or are being discriminately applied.
+Discipline complaint procedure forms can be accessed upon request.